md-najmus-sakib/md-najmus-sakib/README.md

 ### Hi there 👋, I'm Najmus Sakib

-I am student.
-Now I am studying in Computer Science & Engineering at Daffodil International University.
+I am a student at Daffodil International University.
+Currently I am studying in Computer Science & Engineering.
+Pursuing a Career in Network Engineering, with a Focus on Network Security.

-Skills: HTML / CSS / JS / C / C++ / Python
+Skills: HTML / CSS / JS / C / Java / Python / CCNA

 - 🔭 I’m currently working on this page.
 - 😄 Pronouns: He/Him